“They’ve owed us $150,000 since last year,” an account manager told me one morning over coffee.

-As an agency, while you’re technically a business to business company, remember that the clients you’re working with are made up of tens, hundreds, maybe even thousands of employees.
+As an agency, while you’re technically a business to business company.
+Remember that the clients you’re working with may be dealing with, hundreds or even thousands of employees.

-So make a list of key client contacts and consider sending over a personalized gift at an unexpected time, or even a simple hand-written note to let them know they’re important to you.
+So make a list of key client contacts and consider sending over a personalized gift at an unexpected time.
+Even a simple hand-written note to let them know they’re important to you.
 It’ll pay off when it comes time for them to pay up.

 It should go without saying, but if you want your clients to pay on time, you need to invoice them on time.
 The sooner you get them that bill, the sooner they can pay you.